socialsensor/community-evolution-analysis/README.md

 ##Distribution Information##
 This distribution contains the following:
 * a readme.txt file with instructions on how to use the different parts of the framework;
-* a data collector (in the /crawler folder) that makes use of the Twitter Streaming API to collect mention networks between Twitter users;
 * a set of Python scripts (in the /python folder) that are used to conduct community evolution analysis.
 * a set of Matlab scripts (in the /matlab folder) that are used to conduct community evolution analysis and a set of Python scripts (in the /matlab/python_data_parsing folder) that are used to parse the json files retrieved by the data collector in a "Matlab friendly" form.

-##Crawler##
-Before using the crawler, the user should go on http://dev.twitter.com, set up an account and create a new application.
-S/he should then acquire the _Consumer key_, the _Consumer secret_, _Access token_ and the _Access token secret_ which should be manually inserted into the _../crawler/crawl.xml_ file.
-The crawling is done though a _jar_ file in the crawler folder using the following command in the command prompt:

-    java -jar retriever.jar --mentionet testnet.txt --keywords keywords.txt

-In order to retrieve the full json of the tweet type:

-    java -jar retriever.jar --mentionet testnet.txt --keywords keywords.txt -file rawmetadata.json

-The crawler returns _testnet.txt.#_ and _rawmetadata.json.#_ files which should be processed by the corresponding python script in order to be able to perform the analysis using the matlab files.
-The python resulting txt file should be added to the _../data/_ folder.

 ##Evolution analysis using Python##